AlinaGoaga/CV/README.md

 **Research Now** (June 2011 to November 2018)

 - Manager, Client Services:
 Line management of operations team with 8 members in different locations, ensuring high quality delivery of online market research studies.
-Responsible for delivery on accounts worth around 2 million GBP anually.
+Responsible for delivery on accounts worth around 2 million GBP annually.

 - Project Manager:
 Led a mix of projects for a large variety of clients: from market research agencies and consultancies to media agencies and one-man-bands whilst keeping client satisfaction high and ensuring resources are used efficiently.